harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

 ---
-title: "Tutorial: Create a build-scan-push pipeline (STO and CI)"
+title: "Build-scan-push pipeline (STO and CI)"
-description: Launch pipeline builds and scans automatically based on GitLab merge requests.
+description: Build a pipeline the pushes a prod image only if there are no critical vulnerabilities.
 sidebar_position: 80
 redirect_from:
   - /tutorials/security-tests/build-scan-push-sto-ci